Jordan’s Solicitors Provides Expert Support and Legal Advice to Ex-Miners About Vibration White Finger (VWF) Claims.

 Jordans are one of only a handful of firms who specialise in this type of claim and are committed to ensuring all ex-miners recover the full awards they were entitled to under their original claim.

 Our VWF Negligence team is led by Christine Sands.
 Contact us today and we will arrange a rapid local appointment with an experienced Vibration White Finger Professional Negligence solicitor who can look into your case.
 You can contact us on 01924 294859. or request a call-back.
-Our Yorkshire offices are based in Wakefield, Dewsbury and Horsforth.
+Our Yorkshire offices are based in Wakefield, Dewsbury, Horsforth and Selby.